Subvarieties of pointed Abelian l-groups: Introduction

 \section{Introduction}

-Lattice-ordered groups ($\ell$-groups) represent a foundational class of algebraic structures with a rich history of celebrated results \cite{Hahn:HahnTheorem,Glass-Holland-Charles:l-groups,Glass:PartiallyOrderedGroups, Birkhoff:LatticeTheory, Darnel:TheoryLGroups}.
+Lattice-ordered groups ($\ell$-groups) represent a foundational class of algebraic structures with a rich history of celebrated results \cite{Hahn:HahnTheorem,Glass-Holland:l-groups,Glass:PartiallyOrderedGroups, Birkhoff:LatticeTheory, Darnel:TheoryLGroups}.
 The field remains an active area of research, largely because the lattice of subvarieties of $\ell$-groups is notoriously complex and not yet fully understood \cite{Kopytov:Lattice-groups}.
-Even the simplest case, the variety of Abelian $\ell$-groups, presents a deep mathematical challenge.
+Even the simplest non-trivial case, the variety of Abelian $\ell$-groups, presents a deep mathematical challenge.

-Another extremely important class of algebraic structures is that of MV-algebras.
+MV-algebras form another extremely important class of algebraic structures.
 Originally introduced as the algebraic semantics for Łukasiewicz logic \cite{Lukasiewicz-Tarski:Untersuchungen}, these algebras have been the subject of extensive study for decades \cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations,Gabbay-Metcalfe:ContinuousUninorms,DiNola-Leustean:Handbook, Mundici-LogicUlamGame}.
 One of the most essential tools in their study is the celebrated Mundici functor, a categorical equivalence between MV-algebras and Abelian $\ell$-groups with a strong unit.
 This functor provides a powerful bridge between the two fields, allowing many fundamental results in the theory of MV-algebras to be obtained by translating problems into the more established context of $\ell$-groups.

 However, the theory of MV-algebras is in some respects richer than that of Abelian $\ell$-groups, primarily because its language contains an additional designated constant.
 A similar level of expressive power can be achieved in the theory of Abelian $\ell$-groups by augmenting their language with an additional constant, which gives rise to the class of pointed Abelian $\ell$-groups.
 As this article demonstrates, this class allows one to reason about MV-algebras while remaining entirely within the realm of Abelian $\ell$-groups.
-Furthermore, this class forms a variety, making it a natural and well-behaved extension of the class of Abelian $\ell$-groups with a strong unit, which is not even first-order definable.
+Furthermore, this class forms a variety, making it a natural and well-behaved algebraic framework.
+This contrasts with the class of Abelian $\ell$-groups with a strong unit, which is not even first-order definable.

 In addition to its algebraic significance, our work is also strongly motivated by logic.
 Pointed Abelian $\ell$-groups serve as the algebraic models for pointed Abelian logic \cite{Cintula-Jankovec-Noguera:SuperabelianLogics}, a system that can be viewed as a meeting-point of Łukasiewicz logic \cite{Lukasiewicz-Tarski:Untersuchungen} and Abelian logic \cite{Casari:ComparativeLogics,Meyer-Slaney:AbelianLogic}.
 This paper provides a complete classification of all axiomatic and semilinear finitary extensions of pointed Abelian logic.
 Further details on the logical perspective can be found in \cite{Cintula-Jankovec-Noguera:SuperabelianLogics}.